 Brinks Home Security provides Nest’s monitoring.
 Brinks is best-known for its armored trucks that securely transport large amounts of cash.
 In 2010, it merged with Tyco, the parent company of ADT, and began offering home security.
 Brinks monitoring is broadband with cellular backup.

 - 1st month: free

 Scout has a comprehensive lineup of equipment ranging from the basics — like motion sensors — all the way to more unique options — like water sensors.
 You can build your own system, so you aren’t stuck paying for any equipment you don’t plan on using.
 The equipment has a simple, sleek look to it and is available in black or white.

-The downside is that Scout charges $9.99 per month for you to monitor your own system.
-Competitors let you do this free of charge.
+The downside is that Scout charges $9.99 per month for you to monitor your own system, similar to SimpliSafe.
+Some competitors let you do this free of charge.
 Additionally, if you opt for a camera, you’ll pay an extra $2.99 per month per camera for cloud storage.
-Scout is a good option if you don’t mind the additional fees associated with it.
+Scout is a good option if you don’t mind the additional fees.

 - Key Fob – $4.99

-Installing a security system inside your apartment is just the beginning of burglar proofing it.
-To help keep your valuables safe, consider doing the following.
+Installing a security system inside your apartment is just the beginning of burglar proofing.
+To help keep your valuables safe, consider the following.

 - Always lock your doors and windows

 - Close the curtains/blinds, so no one can peek inside